SKashyap/BazelStudy/Packaging.md

 ## What would be your process to select the right solution?

 I would ideally ask these questions first:
-- Understand what is the deployment architecture of these N applications.
+- What is the deployment architecture of these N applications.
 Target deployment platform matters to our decision.
-- Understand how each of the N applications consumes the shared library in question.
+- How each of the N applications consumes the shared library in question.
 - Do we have a set of libraries identified as a "Shared kernel" for all applications developed in this organization?
 - Understand the dependency between the N applications and the shared kernel.
 - Do all libraries within this "Shared kernel" have a similar frequency of updates?
 We typically don't want to group a frequently changing library with a rare one and call it a shared kernel.